-Montgomery County: On May 16, Montgomery County reported up to 47,000 residents without power, and Entergy, Centerpoint, and SHECO (San Houston Electric Cooperative) crews have been working to restore power to the county.
-Chains saw crews have been dispatched to Montogomery County roadways to remove downed trees.
+Montgomery County: On May 16, Montgomery County reported up to 47,000 residents without power, and Entergy, CenterPoint, and SHECO (San Houston Electric Cooperative) crews have been working to restore power to the county.
+Chains saw crews have been dispatched to Montgomery County roadways to remove downed trees.
 On May 17, San Jacinto River Authority reported Lake Conroe Dam is discharging at 5,370 cubic feet per second (cfs).

-Walker County: On May 16, Walker County power outages were estimated to have impacted 3,535 residents.
+Walker County: As of May 17, four subdivisions and five state roads are under water.
+On May 18, the Walker County Emergency Operations Center (EOC) will shut down and divert all phone calls to the Walker County Emergency Management Coordinator (EMC).
+On May 16, Walker County power outages were estimated to have impacted 3,535 residents.
 Several water rescues were performed, including a school bus.
 All the students were rescued from the school bus and no injuries were reported.

-Waller County: On May 16, Waller County reported 98 roadways impacted by debris and 13,775 residents were impacted by power outages.
+Waller County: Waller County EOC activated to Level I (Emergency Conditions).
+On May 16, Waller County reported 98 roadways impacted by debris and 13,775 residents were impacted by power outages.
 A shelter has been opened, in the city of Hempstead, at the Hempstead Community Center for residents affected by the severe weather.